-We check how we're measuring up against our business standards - including The Way We Work - in a number of ways.
+BT checks how it's measuring up against its business standards - including 'The Way We Work' - in a number of ways.
 BT's Line of Business Audit and Risk Committees and Regional Governance Committees monitor how many people complete their mandatory training at least quarterly against its targets.
-Mandatory training reports (which include The Way We Work course) go to BT's Operating Committee and to other parts of BT's business each month.
+Mandatory training reports (which include 'The Way We Work' course) go to BT's Operating Committee and to other parts of BT's business each month.